What Does DHEA do in the Body

 Low DHEA, and subsequent low estrogen and testosterone, can be detrimental to the heart and bones.

 DHEA is critical for cardiovascular health.
-It’s anti-inflammatory and involved in heart signaling pathways.
+It’s anti-inflammatory and involved in heart signaling pathways6.
 Low DHEA levels correlate with increased heart disease and could be one reason that heart disease rates increase in women after menopause.

 As women age, the loss of estrogen and testosterone from low DHEA production also affects bone health.
 One of the benefits of DHEA for women is improved bone density and muscle mass.
-Supplemental DHEA helps prevent bone loss and improve bone mineral density
+Supplemental DHEA helps prevent bone loss and improve bone mineral density7

 Improve Body Composition